 Study Corridor would remain in its pre-existing use, as well as the protection measures detailed above, it is not expected that the proposed location of the transmission line facilities would unduly impair land use resources.
-Based on no direct or indirect impacts to schools and no direct or indirect impacts on State or County recreation lands, local parks, trails, or hunting access lands would occur as a result of the construction, operation, and maintenance of the transmission line it is not expected that the proposed location of the transmission line it is not expected that the proposed location of the transmission line it is not expected that the proposed location of the transmission line facilities would unduly impair school or recreation resources.
+Based on no direct or indirect impacts to schools and no direct or indirect impacts on State or County recreation lands, local parks, trails, or hunting access lands would occur as a result of the construction, operation, and maintenance of the transmission line it is not expected that the proposed location of the transmission line facilities would unduly impair school or recreation resources.